If You Rather Listen Only To One Market - Better Stick With Credits

 We all know how the 90s ended up and although I'm not a big believer in such resemblances between two periods, this article reminded me that credits (bonds) are a much better bellwether than equities (stocks).

 I've decided to take a closer look at the most recent two major crashes while trying to figure out what we can learn out of those.
-On the one hand, we have equities - represented by the S&P 500 (NYSEARCA:SPY) - and on the other hand, we have credits - represented by the US Treasury 10-Year Yield ("UST10Y" UST)
+On the one hand, we have equities - represented by the S&P 500 (NYSEARCA:SPY) - and on the other hand, we have credits - represented by the US Treasury 10-Year Yield ("UST10Y" (NYSEARCA:UST))

 First, we have the tech bubble burst that started unfolding in September 2000 and lasted into 2001.
 Here's a view of the how the two gauges have performed throughout a 24-month period that covers this burst from 1/1/2000 to 12/31/2001: